BrianWill/japanese_vocab/README.md

 ![](./images/drill.png)

-The words of the drill are displayed in a random-ordered list, with the current word at the top.
+The words of the drill are displayed in a random order, with the current word at the top.

 Hotkeys that affect the current word: